StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 Edge and Chrome use the same decoding implementations on macOS.

-Safari and Chrome use the same `VideoToolbox` to finish the HEVC HW decoding.
+Safari and Chrome use the same `VideoToolbox` to finish the HEVC decoding, if the device does not have hardware support, it will automatically fallback to use software decoding.
+Compared with Safari, Chrome requires higher OS version (10.13 vs 11.0).

 ## How to verify HEVC hardware support is enabled?

 1. Open `chrome://gpu`, and search `Video Acceleration Information`, you should see **Decode hevc main** field and **Decode hevc main 10** field  (macOS will show **Decode hevc main still-picture** and **Decode hevc range extensions** as well, Windows Intel Gen10+ iGPU will show **Decode hevc range extensions** as well)  present if hardware decoding is supported (macOS is an exception here, you see this field doesn't means the decode will use hardware, it actually depends on your GPU).
-2. Open `chrome://media-internals` and play some HEVC video ([Test Page](https://lf-tk-sg.ibytedtos.com/obj/tcs-client-sg/resources/video_demo_hevc.html)) if the decoder is `VDAVideoDecoder` or `D3D11VideoDecoder` or `VaapiVideoDecoder` that means the video is using hardware decoding (macOS is an exception here, if the OS >= Big Sur, and the GPU doesn't support HEVC, VideoToolbox will fallback to software decode which has a better performance compared with FFMPEG, the decoder is `VDAVideoDecoder` in this case indeed), and if the decoder is `FFMpegVideoDecoder` that means  the video is using software decoding.
+2. Open `chrome://media-internals` and play some HEVC video ([Test Page](https://lf-tk-sg.ibytedtos.com/obj/tcs-client-sg/resources/video_demo_hevc.html)) if the decoder is `VDAVideoDecoder` or `VideoToolboxVideoDecoder` or `D3D11VideoDecoder` or `VaapiVideoDecoder` that means the video is using hardware decoding (macOS is an exception here, if the OS >= Big Sur, and the GPU doesn't support HEVC, VideoToolbox will fallback to software decode which has a better performance compared with FFMPEG, the decoder is `VDAVideoDecoder` or `VideoToolboxVideoDecoder` in this case indeed), and if the decoder is `FFMpegVideoDecoder` that means  the video is using software decoding.
 3. Open `Activity Monitor` on Mac and search `VTDecoderXPCService`, if the cpu usage larger than 0 when playing video, that means hardware (or software) decoding is being used.
 4. Open `Windows Task Manager` on Windows and switch to `Performance` - `GPU`, if `Video Decode`(Intel, Nvidia) or `Video Codec`(AMD) usage larger than 0 when playing video,  that means hardware decoding is being used.